Canon 2000D vs Sony RX1R II

 Feature comparison: Canon 2000D vs Sony RX1R II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the RX1R II has an electronic viewfinder (2360k dots), while the 2000D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX1R II offers a wider field of view (100%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the RX1R II has a higher magnification (0.74x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 2000D and Sony RX1R II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 2000D has one, while the RX1R II does not.
 While the built-in flash of the 2000D is not very powerful, it can at times be useful as a fill-in light.